michael-lazar/playscii/README.md

 ## Running

-If you downloaded the ZIP file without "source" in its name, you should have a Windows EXE build you can run without needing to install anything listed below.
+If you downloaded the ZIP file with "win32" in its name, you should have a Windows EXE build you can run without needing to install anything listed below.
 A Mac application bundle file would also be nice, but I don't have a Mac to create one with - if you're interested in helping with this, let me know!